 "One of the theories is, because it's invading the skin in winter, it could be an irritant, waking up the bat from hibernation because it itches and causes stress," von Oettingen says.
 "The bat may then leave the cave simply to try to flee the itching."

 Other theories range from wing infections, which might disrupt bats' temperature-regulating abilities, to disorientation and confusion, which could be what sends them flying outside.
-Some insect-eating members of the Cordyceps fungus family even control their host's body, send it zombie-walking to an open location and then kill it, all so a mushroom can grow from its corpse and release spores into the wind.
+Some insect-eating Cordyceps fungi even control their host's body, send it zombie-walking to an open location and then kill it, all so a mushroom can grow from its corpse and release spores into the wind.

-While Geomyces mushrooms aren't likely to start sprouting from dead bats, Cordyceps is an extreme example of how aggressively adaptable such predatory fungi can be.
-In an online article about white-nose syndrome, U.S. Geological Survey biologist Paul Cryan says G. destructans — a fungus that lived in obscurity a few years ago — "appears to be exquisitely adapted to persist in caves and mines and to colonize the skin of hibernating bats."
+While mushrooms aren't likely to start sprouting from dead bats, Cordyceps is an extreme example of how aggressively adaptable such predatory fungi can be.
+In an online article about white-nose syndrome, U.S. Geological Survey biologist Paul Cryan says P. destructans — initially named Geomyces destructans — "appears to be exquisitely adapted to persist in caves and mines and to colonize the skin of hibernating bats."

 Finding a cure, vaccine or treatment won't be easy, either.
 It would need to be something that can easily be applied to a large number of bats, is safe for bats, is safe for people, and isn't deadly to other, beneficial fungi that also live in the cave.

-The urgency of white-nose syndrome is driving a flurry of similar research, and von Oettingen says this could be a pivotal time for discovering the disease's secrets, and for planning how to save endangered bat species before it's too late.
+These findings are all encouraging, but so far they haven't yielded any large-scale treatments that can slow the historic decline of North America's bats.
+The urgency of white-nose syndrome is driving a flurry of similar research, though, and this could be a pivotal time for discovering the disease's secrets, and for planning how to save endangered bat species before it's too late.

-Editor's Note: This story has been updated since it was first published on Oct.
-27, 2009.
+Editor's Note: This story has been updated since it was first published in October 2009.